 irm https://astral.sh/uv/install.ps1 | iex

-Verify installation by running uv --help
+Verify installation by running uv --help.

 Getting Started with UV